brandsimon/verity-squash-root/Readme.md

 ### Arch Linux

 Only mkinitcpio is supported under Arch Linux in systemd-mode.
-Add the hook `secure-squash-root` to `/etc/mkinitcpio.conf` directly after the autodetect hook.
+Add the hook `verify-squash-root` to `/etc/mkinitcpio.conf` directly after the autodetect hook.
 This is necessary, since the autodetect hook cannot handle overlayfs as rootfs (yet).

 ### Considerations / Recommendations